Amandahsr/LeukaemiaImageClassification/README.md

 A collaborative effort between Amanda Ho and Tiana Chen to build an image classification model for leukaemia cell detection in microscopic images.
 This project is built upon the open challenge [Leukemia Classification](https://www.kaggle.com/andrewmvd/leukemia-classification) in Kaggle.

+Project code is implemented on Google Colab using Pytorch libraries.

 Methodology:
 1. Import leukemia image data to Google Colab from Kaggle.
 2. Perform data augmentation to generate more data for training, validation and testing.